HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Counting and Discrete Probability.md

 #### Conditional Probability

-Given a six-sided die, what is the probability that the sum of two rolls is **divisible by three**?
+Given a six-sided dice, what is the probability that the sum of two rolls is **divisible by three**?

 To answer this, all we need to do is to figure out the event that described above.
 Supposing the ordered pair **$(u,v)$** corresponds to the outcome rolling **$u$**  and then rolling **$v$**, the event described above corresponds to the following set: **$\{(1,2),(2,1),(1,5),(5,1),(2,4),(4,2),(3,3)\}$**.
 Since each of the outcomes in this event have the probability **$\frac{1}{36}$**, the probability that the sum of two rolls is divisible by three is **$\frac{7}{36}$**.